Celebration of Teaching

 - Clear student learning objectives that are observable and/or measurable using identified assessments

-- Strong evidence (artifacts such as student papers, projects, products) of student achievement aligned with learning objectives
+- Clearly defined grading schema, detailed description of assignments, and strong evidence of student achievement aligned with learning objectives

 - Student-Centered Teaching and Learning